eoscanada/proposals/deployforum.md

 ### Walkthrough

-1. We create a new account named `eosio.forum`, created by `eosio` with an authority structure so that `eosio` retains control over the official community forum.
+1. Block Producers create a new account named `eosio.forum`, created by `eosio` with an authority structure so that `eosio` retains control over the official community forum.
-2. We do not need to delegate CPU or bandwidth to the `eosio.forum` account itself, but if the need arises this can be done by anyone without a multisig proposal.
+2. Block Producers do not need to delegate CPU or bandwidth to the `eosio.forum` account itself, but if the need arises this can be done by anyone without a multisig proposal.
-3. We need to buy enough RAM (approximately 300 KB) to store the contract and ABI.
+3. Block Producers authorize the purchase of enough RAM (approximately 300 KB) to store the contract and ABI.
-4. We deploy the contract (the latest version as published on https://github.com/eoscanada/eosio.forum)
+4. Block Producers deploy the contract (the latest version as published on https://github.com/eoscanada/eosio.forum)
-5. We deploy the associated ABI, that includes the ricardian contracts.
+5. Block Producers deploy the associated ABI, which includes the Ricardian Contracts.

 ### Detailed review output